 When done with configuring all the settings of SpeedFan, make a shortcut of the program to the desktop and make it run whenever you start your machine.

 It works fine with Windows 11/10/8/7.
 You can download it from its home page.

 SpeedFan is a powerful tool for advanced users.
-The hardware and software settings of your Windows computer are best left at its defaults, but should you feel the need to monitor voltage, fan speeds, and temperatures you may use SpeedFan – but remember, you should know what you are doing because if you make wrong changes, it could have an adverse effect on your system.
+The hardware and software settings of your Windows computer are best left at their defaults, but should you feel the need to monitor voltage, fan speeds, and temperatures, you may use SpeedFan – but remember, you should know what you are doing because if you make wrong changes, it could have an adverse effect on your system.